 How Can Schools Maximise ParentPay Adoption Rates?

-(Epstein, 2018) suggests planning and clear communication boost ParentPay use.
+Research on parental engagement suggests planning and clear communication boost ParentPay use (Epstein, 2018).
 Schools with high registration often use structured onboarding.
-They also provide support channels and show ParentPay's benefits (Kraft & Green, 2021).
-(Smith et al., 2022) found this helps learners.
+They also provide support channels and show ParentPay's benefits.
+Short, structured school-family communication can improve engagement, but this evidence applies to communication routines rather than ParentPay itself (Kraft & Rogers, 2015).

 Schools introduce ParentPay with comms six weeks prior to launch.
 They send info packs home and run parent evenings.
-Schools also provide video guides (School Website).
+Schools also provide video guides.
 Primary schools use parent volunteers to support learners with registration.
-(Jones, 2024).

 What Are the Data Protection Considerations for ParentPay?